DEENA MARCUM SELKO

-Deena Marcum Selko, aerialist, acrobat, dancer, and director has been working as a professional aerial performer and teacher for over 15 years.
+Deena Marcum Selko, Artistic Director, has been working as a professional circus artist and teacher for over 18 years and has been directing circus now for the past decade.
 She started out as a dancer in NYC where she earned her BFA in Dance, specializing in Contemporary Ballet.
 She found aerial and circus through Anti-Gravity in New York, which then took her on a long journey into a successful career in circus.

 Deena has performed around the country and abroad, touring with Cirque Le Masque, Cirque Legacy, Cirque Fantasies, Nimble Arts, at both the International Aerial Dance Festival and the New York Aerial Dance Festival, as well as locally in her home State of Colorado, with Frequent Flyers and MOTH Poetic Circus.

 As a teacher, Deena has taught all levels and ages, for companies such as Circus Smirkus, A-Wol Dance Collective, South Florida Circus School, Pendulum Aerial Dance Theater, Aircat Aerial Arts, Frequent Flyers Productions and Circus Warehouse in NYC.
 She taught for the Professional Training Program at NECCA (the New England Center for Circus Arts) for four years before moving to Colorado in 2011.

 Deena created MOTH Poetic Circus in 2008, and has created, directed and produced over a dozen shows including, Channeling, Cirque Side of the Moon, Voodoo Mardi Gras Circus, Metamorphoses, E’Lectrique Dollhouse Circus and Cinema: A Circus in Black and White.
 Her last two shows The Nutcracker Circus and Alice in Wonderland: A Circus Adventure, both sold out weeks in advance to an audience of now over 2500 people.